jyotit-kaushal/distributedsystems-implementations/README.md

 ### Point 3 is hence satisfied by this implementation.

 ### Point 4 Multiple Nodes Start the Election
 You can simulate this by hitting Enter on two different nodes at relatively the same time (within 5 seconds) and you'll now have started an election in 2 nodes simultaneously.
 This again would not break the system since the implementation of bully algorithm is not affected by this, all the messages will be displayed in the same fashion, just that there will be more messages now on both ends but in the end the right coordinator will be picked which will be told to every node so no worries.
+You will basically see the coordinator messages in the correct order.

  ### Point 4 is hence satisfied by this implementation.